Morrie (musician): 2005–2012: Return to music and Creature Creature

+2012–present: Renewed solo career

 In 2012, Morrie performed his first solo live concert in twenty years.
 Extasis was held on his birthday, where he performed old and new songs.
 The following year he held The Nostalgia of the Infinite birthday and two Nowhere Nobody concerts.
-In 2014 for his fiftieth anniversary was held the third consecutive birthday concert, Now I Here Eternity, with Sugizo, Kiyoharu, You and Joe as special guests.
-In May was followed by the Boys of the Flesh concert.
-On December 25, 2014, was pre-released Morrie's fourth studio album Hard Core Reveire, and first in almost twenty years.
-It was generally released on January 21, 2015, on Morrie's indie label Nowhere Music.
-The album's music is uniquely experimental, while the concept is that the reality is a dream, a hardcore illusion of waking up.
-On March 4, was released a limited to 500 copies half-century commemorative work Book of M: From Nowhere To Nowhere based on the concept "from birth to death", accompanied with a 25-minute long DVD.
+For his fiftieth anniversary in 2014, Morrie held his third consecutive birthday concert, Now I Here Eternity, with Sugizo, Kiyoharu, You and Joe as special guests.
+The Boys of the Flesh concert followed in May.
+On December 25, 2014, Morrie pre-released his fourth studio album Hard Core Reveire, his first in nearly twenty years.
+It received a general release on January 21, 2015, via Morrie's own indie label Nowhere Music.
+The album's music is uniquely experimental, while the concept is that reality is a dream, a hardcore illusion of waking up.
+On March 4, a book commemorating Morrie's 50th birthday was released in a limited amount of 500 copies.
+Titled Book of M: From Nowhere To Nowhere and based on the concept "from birth to death", it was accompanied by a 25-minute long DVD.
 Over the years he continued to perform his Solitude one-man solo shows.

-Morrie featured on three songs from Aoki Yutaka's album Lost in Forest, and one song, for which also contributed the lyrics, to the album Oneness M by Sugizo.
+Morrie is featured on three songs from Aoki Yutaka's album Lost in Forest, and one song, for which he also contributed lyrics, to the album Oneness M by Sugizo.
 On March 15, 2017, Creature Creature's released their fourth studio album Death is a Flower, and the band held the second part of its tour between December 2016 and March 2017.
 Because they felt they had "come full circle" conceptually with Death is a Flower, and because Morrie wanted to focus on his solo activities, Creature Creature went on hiatus after July 8, 2018.